Composite armour

 Composite armour is a type of vehicle armour consisting of layers of different materials such as metals, plastics, ceramics or air.
 Most composite armours are lighter than their all-metal equivalent, but instead occupy a larger volume for the same resistance to penetration.
 It is possible to design composite armour stronger, lighter and less voluminous than traditional armour, but the cost is often prohibitively high, restricting its use to especially vulnerable parts of a vehicle.
 Its primary purpose is to help defeat high-explosive anti-tank (HEAT) projectiles.

 HEAT had posed a serious threat to armoured vehicles since its introduction in World War II.
 Lightweight and small, HEAT projectiles could nevertheless penetrate hundreds of millimetres of the most resistant steel armours.
 The capability of most materials for defeating HEAT follows the "density law", which states that the penetration of shaped charge jets is proportional to the square root of the shaped charge liner density (typically copper) divided by the square root of the target density.
 On a weight basis, lighter targets are more advantageous than heavier targets, but using large quantities of lightweight materials has obvious disadvantages in terms of mechanical layout.
 Certain materials have an optimal compromise in terms of density that makes them particularly useful in this role.

 History

-The earliest known composite armour for armoured vehicles was developed as part of the US Army's T95 experimental series from the mid-1950s.
+Some early ironclads used armor composed of multiple layers of thinner armor bolted or welded together.
+The results were greatly less effective for a given overall thickness than a single plate, but was done because making thicker plates or plates with different metallurgical properties through their thickness (for example Harvey armor) was prohibitively expensive or too technically challenging.
+Teak was used to sandwich layers that could not be easily fitted together, or provide a backing to catch splinters.

+During WWII, in an effort to provide protection against the German Army’s Panzerfaust anti-tank weapon, an M4A3 was fitted with an armor “kit” incorporating a mixture of quartz gravel, asphalt and wood flour known as “HCR2.”
+This add-on armor was successfully live-fire tested in September 1945 against both the German Panzerfaust and 76mm High-Velocity Armor Piercing (HVAP) ammunition.
+Aside from this early test, the first serious development began as part of the US Army's T95 experimental series from the mid-1950s.
 The T95 featured siliceous-cored armour which contained a plate of fused silica glass between rolled steel plates.
 The stopping power of glass exceeds that of steel armour on a thickness basis and in many cases glass is more than twice as effective as steel on a thickness basis.
 Although the T95 never entered production, a number of its concepts were used on the M60 Patton, and during the development stage (as the XM60) the siliceous-cored armour was at least considered for use, although it was not a feature of the production vehicles.